hooroo/query_ar/README.md

 * the Place scopes that can be applied are ```#in_group``` and ```#nearby_place_id```
 * ```place.images```, ```place.comments``` and ```place.comments.author``` are the only place relations that *can* be included in the JSON response

+**The name of ```PlaceQuery``` is very intentional.
+The gem derives the name of the ActiveRecord relation from this name so it must folllow the convention above.**
+If required and appropriate, we *could* implement a way of specifying the model class.

 In our Places Controller, we use this class like so:

 ```ruby